Force over Distance: Chapter 28

 //Not sure what you thought would happen,// Rush said, like candied cyanide.
 He put the paper between him and the overhead light, studying the degree of transillumination.

-//I was pretty sure you were going to crash for at least a day.//
+//I was pretty sure you were gonna crash for at least a day.//

 //Yes well.
 Surprise.//